sp4rkie/docsis-cable-load-monitor/README.md

 what is it
 ----------

-- a small tool to monitor downstream load on docsis cable networks
+- a small tool to monitor downstream load on DOCSIS cable networks
 - the ingenious idea how to realize this with cheap hardware originates from here: [Auslastung des eigenen Segments ansehen](https://www.kdgforum.de/viewtopic.php?f=69&t=15097)

 required hardware